 - Move away from the situation towards a public place (shop, house, restaurant etc.) as quickly as possible.

 - Make as much noise as you can.

 - Instead of carrying a knife, carry a personal alarm.

 Lancashire Constabulary has joined forces with the ground-breaking national anti-knife crime campaign ‘Save a Life, Surrender Your Knife’, a national initiative designed to raise awareness of knife crime and encourage the surrender of dangerous weapons.

 The British Ironwork Centre, which is coordinating the project, intends to use knives handed into police to create a 20 feet high guardian angel sculpture in memory of those whose lives have so tragically been lost.

-Knife bins at locations across Lancashire, including job centres, community centres and leisure centres have yielded over 3,000 knives for the project and although the bins have now been removed, you can also hand in any knife at any police station with a front counter.
+Knife bins were used at locations across Lancashire during surrenders in 2014 and 2016.
+Hundreds of knives were handed in and contributed to the project.
+Although the majority of bins have now been removed, you can also hand in any knife at any police station with a front counter.

 Does your boyfriend, girlfriend, partner or someone in your family carry a knife?

 If you have an argument could they turn it on you?
 If you are frightened that someone you know may harm you with a blade or you are being hurt by someone you love and don't know what to do, there are lots of people and organisations that want to help and can help you.